 With a privacy vault app, you can move all of your sensitive data to a secret, password-protected (or even encrypted) folder on your phone.
 That way, even if someone else has access to your device, the likelihood of them discovering anything too sensitive becomes a lot lower.
 It’s one of the main reasons why privacy apps are widely used to privately store photos, videos, and even other apps away from the prying eyes of cyberbullies, government agencies, and hackers.

 But some of these apps do the exact opposite: they spy on you when you’re the most vulnerable, sell your sensitive data to advertisers (or worse), or even infect your smartphone with adware or malware.
+(Learn how to scan and remove viruses from your iPhone or Android.)

 First, there’s Vault – Hide Pics & Videos, App Lock, Free Backup, an app that has been downloaded and installed 50 million times.
 It has been identified as either malware or spyware, but instead of removing the app from Google Play, developer cxzh.ltd simply renamed it by changing a single word and continues to offer this and 19 other apps to unsuspecting users to this day.